csc-training/hpc-python/docs/05-mpi4py.md

 # Common mistakes with collectives

-- Using a collective operation within one branch of an if-test of the rank
+1. Using a collective operation within one branch of an if-else test based on the rank of the process
-    - `if rank == 0: comm.bcast(...)`
+    - for example: `if rank == 0: comm.bcast(...)`
     - all processes in a communicator must call a collective routine!
-- Assuming that all processes making a collective call would complete at the same time
+2. Assuming that all processes making a collective call would complete at the same time.
-- Using the input buffer as the output buffer:
+3. Using the input buffer also as an output buffer:
-    - `comm.Scatter(a, a, MPI.SUM)`
+    - for example: `comm.Scatter(a, a, MPI.SUM)`
+    - always use different memory locations (arrays) for input and output!

 # Summary